shivendra-kumar/CodeServer/README.md

 ## Description:
-Spring Boot project to demonstrate correct use of HTTP status codes in REST API
+Spring Boot project to demonstrate correct use of HTTP status codes in REST API and integration testing using MockMVC.

 ## Application is based on:
 * *Spring Boot*